Smart Paste: Automatically Fixing Copy/Paste for Google Developers

 \subsection{Model Choice and Task Representation}

 To meet our requirements for a single, fast, and multilingual solution, we chose to fine-tune a small version of Gemini pre-trained on Google code ~\cite{gemini2023}.
-To effectively leverage this pre-training, we aligned our fine-tuning task to a familiar code transformation format.
-As shown in Figure \ref{fig:model-input-output}, the input prompt combines a task prefix ~\cite{raffel2020exploring} (e.g., \lstinline{paste foo.py}), the surrounding code context, the pasted content wrapped in special delimiter tokens, and a final instruction for the model to predict the necessary edits.
+To leverage this pre-training, we aligned our fine-tuning task to a familiar code transformation format.
+Figure \ref{fig:model-input-output} displays the input prompt, combining a task prefix ~\cite{raffel2020exploring}, code context, pasted content wrapped in special delimiter tokens, and a final instruction for the model to predict the necessary edits.

-The target output is a unidiff-style~\cite{johnson1996diff} patch that relies on the special delimiter tokens—rather than line numbers—to apply the edit.
-This approach minimizes the number of generated tokens, which helps reduce latency.
-Additionally, this format unifies the task for both pastes that require edits and no-edit instances.
-Our experiments confirmed that having a consistent output representation for both edits and no-edits was essential for achieving good performance across both scenarios.
+The target output is a unidiff-style~\cite{johnson1996diff} patch that uses special delimiter tokens—rather than line numbers—to apply the edit.
+This approach minimizes generated tokens to reduce latency and unifies the format for both edits and no-edits, which our experiments confirmed was essential for performance.